adult congenital heart disease Dubai

 3. Heart valve defects

-- Bicuspid Aortic Valve Disease: The aortic valve has two flaps instead of three, leading to possible narrowing or leakage.
+These involve malformations in the heart valves, leading to improper blood flow:- Bicuspid Aortic Valve Disease: The aortic valve has two flaps instead of three, leading to possible narrowing or leakage.

 - Mitral Valve Prolapse (MVP): The mitral valve flaps bulge back into the left atrium during contraction, which may cause leakage and palpitations.